Yue-Zhengyuan/Lectures/Condensed_Matter/Fundamentals/Many-body_State.md

     }
 </style>

-# Second Quantization

-## Many-Body State for Identical Particles
+# Many-Body State for Identical Particles

 Consider a (non-relativistic) system of $N$ particles (not necessarily indistinguishable).
 Suppose each particle has one-body Hilbert space $\mathcal{H}_k$ ($k = 1, ..., N$), and the interaction between the particles does not destroy it.
 Then the full Hilbert space for the system is